mbrosnan/tft-odds/readme.md

 ## UI

+### UI Specifications
+- Simulations run for approximately 30 seconds to generate probability data
+- UI updates:
+  - Initial page load uses most recent simulation data
+  - A notification/button will appear when new simulation data is available
+  - Users can manually trigger data refresh
+- Primary design focus is for PC monitors, with mobile responsiveness as a secondary consideration
+- No specific accessibility requirements in initial version

 ### Player Odds Tab
 Player odds is primarily a table where each player has a row.
 There are columns for various tournament statistics like their current points, average placement, and top few tiebreakers.
 There are also columns for their odds, such as "Make 16 cut", "Make 8 cut", and "Win Tournament" (these will change depending on the tournament format).